Premier League Betting Tips – Season Preview

-Last season saw the fastest goal in Premier League history, scored by Shane Long in 7.69 seconds.
+Last season saw the fastest goal in Premier League history, scored by Shane Long in 7.69 seconds, handball controversy and much more.
 Some other stats from last year show that Tottenham had a run of 28 games without a draw and Harvey Elliot of Fulham became the youngest player ever to make his debut in the Premier League – he will have to find happiness in the Championship this year though.

 Two sad incidents overshadowed the 2018/19 season, both aviation incidents with led to the deaths of Leicester City Owner Vichai Srivaddhanaprabha and Cardiff City player Emiliano Sala.

 The 2019/20 season, which kicks off on 09/08/2019 and ends on 17/05/2020, is set up to be one of the best yet, new signings, teams with renewed figure self believe and coaches are all ready to begin the fight for the Premier League Title.

 Looking for places to place the winning football bet?
 Take a look at our Football betting Exchanges and our Football Spread betting providers and compare the latest promotions, betting tips and free bets today!

 I cannot see why the top 6 will change from last year.
 Perhaps not in the same order but Manchester City, Liverpool, Tottenham, Chelsea, Arsenal and Man United will be the top 6 once again when it is all said and done.